dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 dial in and, by using simple touch-tone commands, tell it which phone number the desired person could be reached at, anywhere in the world.
 In fact, the system could list several alternate numbers.

 When you called ER and dialed RMART (my code), ER would call the first number on my list.
 If I failed to answer and identify myself, it would call the next number, and the next.
-If I still wasn’t reached, ER would record a message from the caller.
+If I still wasn't reached, ER would record a message from the caller.

 ER would then, periodically, try to find me to deliver that message, and any other message left for me by anyone else.